Arrested in Atlanta, GA?

 - Advocates for defendants at trial

-If you have been convicted of a crime in the state of Atlanta, GA, you need a good lawyer to represent you.
-Tyler Moffitt is highly recommended.
+In conclusion, if the police told you that you are under arrest for a crime in the state of Atlanta, GA, you need a good lawyer to represent you.
+Most importantly, Tyler Moffitt has high recommendations.

-Moffitt has years of experience in the field of criminal law.
-He has the know-how to plan defense strategies that are sure to yield positive results.
-He treats everyone he represents with respect and keeps them in the loop in every step of the decision-making process.
+Above all, Moffitt has years of experience in the field of criminal law.
+In addition, he has the know-how to plan defense strategies that are sure to yield positive results.
+Likewise, he treats everyone he represents with respect and keeps them in the loop in every step of the decision-making process.

-Just because you were convicted of a crime, it doesn’t mean you don’t have rights.
-Tyler Moffitt will make sure your rights are protected and he will do everything they can to get you a favorable outcome.
+Above all, just because the police accuse you of a crime, it doesn’t mean that you need to give up your rights.
+Tyler Moffitt will protect your rights and he will do everything he can to obtain you a favorable outcome.
 Call him to get the help you need with your legal matters.